scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 2.md

 **Alex:** *Seriously?
 Hidden variables?
 Hidden variables have been -*

 **Sera:** - thoroughly debunked since the days of Bell's theorem.
-Stop inventing things to suit your theories!
+Stop inventing things to suit your theories.

 **Mark:** Aren't you being rather close-minded?
 After all -